astropy/astropy/docs/visualization/rgb.rst

 The image stretching and normalization methods for single images are demonstrated in :ref:`astropy-visualization-stretchnorm`.
-These scaling are extended to the generation of RGB images using the convenience function:func:`~astropy.visualization.make_rgb`, which takes an instance of a subclass of :class:`~astropy.visualization.BaseStretch` in addition to ``minimum`` and ``maximum`` to specify the normalization.
+These scaling are extended to the generation of RGB images using the convenience function :func:`~astropy.visualization.make_rgb`, which takes an instance of a subclass of :class:`~astropy.visualization.BaseStretch` in addition to either an instance of a subclass of :class:`~astropy.visualization.BaseInterval` to specify the normalization, or a length-3 array of such instances (to separately specify the per-filter intervals).
-By default, :func:`~astropy.visualization.make_rgb` uses as linear stretch (:class:`~astropy.visualization.LinearStretch`)

-As with :func:`~astropy.visualization.make_lupton_rgb`, the three images must be aligned, with the same size and pixel scales.
-The keywords ``minimum`` and ``maximum`` specify the normalization (if any) and the black and white levels, respectively.
-Both parameters can be either a scalar, applying the same normalization to each filter, or can be a length-3 array separately specifying the per-filter minimum or maximum values.
+By default, :func:`~astropy.visualization.make_rgb` uses as linear stretch (:class:`~astropy.visualization.LinearStretch`) and a one-sided manual interval (:class:`~astropy.visualization.ManualInterval`, with ``vmin=0``).
+As with :func:`~astropy.visualization.make_lupton_rgb`, the three images mustbe aligned, with the same size and pixel scales.

 Following the above example, we generate a composite RGB image using the ``g``, ``r``, ``i`` SDSS frames around the Hickson 88 group,